Yonle/snac2/README.md

 - Lightweight, minimal dependencies
 - Extensive support of ActivityPub operations, e.g. write public notes, follow users, be followed, reply to the notes of others, admire wonderful content (like or boost), write private messages...
+- Multiuser
+- Mastodon API support, so Mastodon-compatible apps can be used (work in progress)
 - Simple but effective web interface
-- Multiuser
 - Easily-accessed MUTE button to silence morons
 - Tested interoperability with related software
 - No database needed